Emanuele Morini: Career

-Morini was educated in A.S.
-Roma's youth academy, but not played games for the club before moving to English side Bolton Wanderers in September 2000.
+Morini was educated in Roma's youth academy, but not played games for the club before moving to English side Bolton Wanderers in September 2000.
 After only three games for Bolton between 2000 and 2002, he signed with Greek Panachaiki, where he appeared in 25 Alpha Ethniki matches.
-In 2004 Morini returned to Italy and in the next five seasons played for Vicenza Calcio, A.C.
-Lumezzane and S.S.
-Sambenedettese Calcio.
+In 2004, Morini returned to Italy and in the next five seasons played for Vicenza, Lumezzane and Sambenedettese.

-On 5 September 2009 Morini relocated to Bulgaria and signed a contract with Botev Plovdiv.
+On 5 September 2009, Morini relocated to Bulgaria and signed a contract with Botev Plovdiv.
 A few days later, Morini scored his first goal for the club in a match against Litex Lovech.
 On 30 October 2009, Morini scored the crucial winning goal against the city rivals Lokomotiv Plovdiv, and helped his team to win the derby with 1–0.
 He returned to Italy, following Botev Plovdiv's administrative relegation from the first division.

 In January 2010, Morini returned to Italy playing with Foggia.
-In 2011, Morini moved to Cynthia 1920 where he scored 7 goals.
-In 2012, Morini moved to Viterbese Calcio where he scored 11 goals in 33 matches.
+In 2011, Morini moved to Cynthia 1920, where he scored seven goals.
+In 2012, Morini moved to Viterbese where he scored eleven goals in 33 matches.

 In September 2012, Morini relocated again to Bulgaria and signed a contract with Shumen 2010.

 In January 2012, Morini requested to terminate the contract with Shumen 2010.

-In 2013–14 he played with Lupa Roma.
+In 2013–14, he played with Lupa Roma.
 He was the top-goalscorer of the team as they were promoted to Lega Pro.
-He had a fine form with Viterbese, having scored 8 goals in 15 matches.
+He had a fine form with Viterbese, having scored eight goals in 15 matches.

 In August 2015, he went to Albania and signed a one-year contract with Albanian Superliga side Partizani Tirana, taking the vacant number 34 for the 2015–16 season.